SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-compaction-jobs.md

 layout: redirect
 ---

-During offloading, data from the Operational Store of Cumulocity IoT is written into files in the data lake.
+During offloading, data from the Operational Store of {{< product-c8y-iot >}} is written into files in the data lake.
 In order to ensure a compact physical layout of those files, DataHub automatically runs periodic compaction jobs in the background.
 For each offloading pipeline, a corresponding compaction job is set up and scheduled.

 You can examine the latest compaction job for all offloading pipelines or examine the compaction job history for a specific pipeline.